leoeduardoo/InstagramScrapper/README.md

 `localhost:8080/instagramscrapper/comment`

-> This endpoint uses the given username and instagram post url to use the logged account to comment, following username by following username, successively
+> This endpoint uses the given username and instagram post url to use the logged account to comment successively.

 body:
 ```json